hrzndhrn/recode/README.md

 23 21   |    |> IO.inspect()
 24 22   |  end
      ...|
-[Moduledoc 1/1] The moudle Elixir.MyCode.Multi is missing @moduledoc.
+[Moduledoc 1/1] The module Elixir.MyCode.Multi is missing @moduledoc.
 [Specs 4/3] Functions should have a @spec type specification.
 [Specs 6/3] Functions should have a @spec type specification.
 [Dbg 7/34] There should be no calls to dbg.